AVGP/webcaster/README.md

 When you're done recording, you can encode and download that video file.

 ## So when is that experimental feature going to be widely available?
-Well, at least [Firefox seems to have landed it](https://bugzilla.mozilla.org/show_bug.cgi?id=742832) and Chrome hides it behind a feature flag yet.
+Well, at least [Firefox seems to work on it](https://bugzilla.mozilla.org/show_bug.cgi?id=742832) (see [this issue too](https://bugzilla.mozilla.org/show_bug.cgi?id=906956) and Chrome hides it behind a feature flag at the moment.

+I guess this will stay experimental for a while.
 Let's see...